tonytvo/blog-generator/content/blog/richer-wiser-happier-summary/index.md

 - He avoids startups and IPOs.
 The added hype makes it less likely to find bargains.
 - He avoids short selling because the upside is only 100% but the downside is unlimited.
 - He ignores macroeconomics.
 It’s too complex.
-- He avoids meeting the management of companies he owns.
-Avoids being biased by sales speak and unreliable information.
+He avoids meeting the management of the companies he owns and avoids being biased by sales speak and unreliable information.
 - Inner Scorecard: live by the standards you set for yourself and stop worrying about what others might think of you.
 - The key isn’t to get rich, it’s financial independence — to do what you want to do without money constraints.